vb-consulting/NpgsqlRest/README.md

 - Microsoft.NET.Sdk.Web 8.0
 - Npgsql 8.0.1

-## Installation

-## Documentation

-For more detailed information on how to use NpgsqlRest, please refer to the documentation.

 ## Contributing

 We welcome contributions from the community.
-Please read our contributing guide for more information.
+Please make a pull request if you whish to contribute.

 ## License